datapack-overflow/that-one-datapack/README.md

 # [Unnamed Datapack]

+## ℹ DATAPACK IS ARCHIVED FOR THE TIME BEING
+Reason: Dev's lack of time

 ### WARNING: Your world might heavily lag after installation of the datapack.
 Use with caution.
 ## Branches in the pack
 This is the BLEEDING EDGE branch for 1.17 JAVA.
 World destruction/corruption is possible (not this version), so remember to back them up.